Name

 Great, it created the new directories.
 Note that if you wanted the directories

-to have different names or locations, you can use the reworked_deploy
+to have different names or locations, you can use the reworked_deploy,

-, and reworked_verify
+reworked_revert, and reworked_verify options.

 Now all we have to do is move the files: